California Wild and Scenic Rivers Act

 - Recreational; readily accessible waterways with some development

-According to the National Wild & Scenic Rivers System, California has about 189,454 miles of river, of which 1,999.6 miles are designated as wild and scenic — about 1 percent of the state’s river miles.
+According to the National Wild & Scenic Rivers System, California has about 189,454 miles of river, of which 1,999.6 miles of rivers or segments of rivers are designated as wild and scenic — about 1 percent of the state’s river miles.

 Initially, the Wild and Scenic Rivers Act protected free-flowing rivers along California’s Northern Coast from development.
 This also preserved about a quarter of the state’s undeveloped water in its natural state.
 State-designated wild and scenic rivers were placed under the federal Wild and Scenic Rivers Act protection as well in 1980.